-You can create your own affirmations for whatever you want to achieve.
-It can be running related or for any other area in your life that you feel a strong desire.
-It will be a short, specific, positive statement of your goal.
+Create your own personalized affirmation to achieve what you desire.
+It can be a running related desire or for any other area in your life that you feel a strong desire.
+It will be a short, specific, positive statement expressing the goal of your desire.
 It must be an "I" statement and it must be in the present tense, i.e. I am, I always.

 You will begin to form new habits with this practice.
 It will form a positive image in your subconscious mind.
 You will begin to believe in your affirmation and believe in yourself!

 The best affirmation for you is the one you create for yourself, but to get you started, here are a number of positive affirmations for runners: